 Our Commitment to Texas’ Pollinators

 Without pollinators, Texans wouldn’t have many of the foods we eat every day, including avocados, almonds, berries, and more!
-In fact, the USDA estimates that increased crop production due to pollinators is valued at over $9 billion per year in the US alone.
-Considering the critical role pollinators play, H-E-B is committed to supporting organizations that protect this vital part of our food chain.
+In fact, the USDA estimates that increased crop production due to pollinators is valued at over $9 billion per year in the US alone: Pollinators are responsible for one out of every three bites in our diets!

 • Bees